procedure1/AutoBS/README.md

 The original 360fyer mod was created by the genius CodeStix. https://github.com/CodeStix/ I have updated the mod since it has been dormant for a long time.

-This version has lots of customization and supports v3 and v4 maps.
-Much of the customization in this update is centered around rotation updates and flexibility, automatic arcs and chains, and attempted visual improvements for 360 maps.
-As you probably know, 360 maps have had the same environment since they first came out in 2019.
-The 360 environment is very low-key with dim, narrow lasers compared to modern environments.
-Since the 360 environment doesn't work with v3 `GLS` lights (Group Lighting System), new `OST maps` converted to 360 have no lights in the 360 environment without the included `Auto Lights`. `Boost lighting events` add more color to maps that don't have them. `Auto Lights` power larger and brighter lasers and optional strobe events.
-If you hate it, disable it :) I've added auto `Mapping Extensions` Walls to make the environment more interesting as well.
-As an automation tool, this mod can also clean up small problems with `Beat Sage`-generated maps and adds portals to see Beat Saber through a floating mixed reality window.
-Tune the Volume, Note Speed and Note spawn distance live during gameplay with your controllers.

 Note: Vivify maps and many complex Noodle maps are currently incompatible and disabled for 360fyer.